hakan-ronngren/cloud-db/README.md

 terraform apply
 ```

+The first time you apply, the operation might fail with a message saying that a Compute Engine System service account is lacking some permissions.
+There is code in this project to grant these permissions to that account, but it may take a couple of minutes until this code takes effect, and during that time your apply commands may fail.

 Even though the VM is not directly exposed to the Internet, you can connect to it with ssh through a tunnel:

 ```bash